www-py/wwwpy/docs/rpc.md

 # Seamless communication server/remote

 wwwpy allows you to call server-side functions from the browser seamlessly, without the need to write API endpoints.
-You can also call the browser(s) from the server to push changes and information to it.
+You can also do the reverse, calling functions in the browser(s) from the server just as easily.

 ## Server-side functions